How Grandparent College Savings Affects Financial Aid

 Other Ways to Help

-- Grandparents' college savings (and the family's financial situation) do not affect the student's ability to receive merit-based aid.
+• Grandparents' college savings (and the family's financial situation) do not ever affect the student's ability to receive merit-based aid.
 Grandparents can support their grandchildren by encouraging them to study hard and challenge themselves academically.
 This could possibly put them in a position to receive merit-based aid at some schools.

-Knowing that he or she has a college savings account can be an inspiration for a student to work hard in school!
+Students who know they have a college savings account can use that knowledge as an inspiration for them to work hard in school!
 Parents and grandparents should talk to students about any 529 plans in place to help them pay for college.

-Additional information specific to grandparents saving for college can be found here.
-And if you or another family member would like to speak to someone about your financing plans for college, call us at (800) 449-MEFA (6332).
+If you or another family member would like to speak to someone about 529 college savings plans or any other financing plans for college, call us at (800) 449-MEFA (6332).